How to find your “artistic vein”

 “The first step—especially for young people with energy and drive and talent, but not money—the first step to controlling your world is to control your culture.
 To model and demonstrate the kind of world you demand to live in.
 To write the books.
 Make the music.
 Shoot the films.
 Paint the art.”

-But first, I think it's necessary to first clear away any lingering mist that may have veiled us from fully living our artistic visions — the definition of art being an imperative.
+But first, I think it's necessary to first clear away any lingering mist that may have veiled us from seeing our creative capacities.

 Yes, art is about telling a story or painting a picture but it doesn't end within the limits of a pen or a paintbrush.
 I can’t stress enough how badly I want to extinguish the notion that what makes artists real artists is their ability to dabble some green and brown onto a paper and turn it into a convincing tree.
 Art is not just a technique, a hobby, or a thing.
-It's a way - a method of doing, living or being.
-A unique and courageously personal imparting of a vision.
+It's a way of life - a method of doing and being.
+A unique and courageous imparting of a personal truth or vision.

 “Art isn't only a painting.
 Art is anything that's creative, passionate, and personal… Art is a personal act of courage, something one human does that creates change in another.” - Seth Godin

-What is it that you want to express or make known to your viewers.
+What is it that you want to express or make known to others?
 Do you want to speak of freedom?
 Of unity?
 Of pop culture?
 Of God?
 Maybe you want to explore love, or more specifically, unrequited love.
-Once you know what it is you want to say, it should be less difficult to figure out HOW you can say it.
+Once you know what it is you want to say, it should be less difficult to figure out HOW you will say it.

-I liken it to preparing a DIY sandwich: if you carefully choose your contents, selecting the type of bread to go best with the filling usually just comes easy.
-But just like any DIY sub, it never hurts to experiment with different ways to express yourself in a manner that appeals to you those you will consume it.
+I liken it to preparing a DIY sandwich: if you carefully choose your contents, selecting the type of bread to go best with your chosen ingredients usually comes easy.
+But just like any DIY sandwhich, it never hurts to experiment with different ways to express yourself in a manner that appeals to you those you will consume it.

 Your medium should be able to support and not subtract the meaning of your message.
 Real connection only happens if you can effectively bring others to consider your perspective.
-You can be the bearer of the most brilliant solutions for Peace, for example, but if you can't say that without arresting and affecting those who receive it, your message will fail to affect.
+You can be the bearer of the most brilliant solutions for Peace, for example, but if you can't express that without utlimately invoking awe in those who receive it, your message will fail to influence.
 As creators, we must seek not only to transmit but to transform.